brynl/myspotifytop100/README.md

 **valence:** A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

+## Data Cleaning and Preparation

-Since all the data was on a scale from 0.0 to 1.0 no further scaling was necessary to prepare data for machine learning algorithms.
+Since all the data was on a scale from 0.0 to 1.0, no further scaling was necessary to prepare data for machine learning algorithms.

+To clean data, I simply removed all columns that were not the song title, band name, and the pertinent features.

+## Principal Compenents Analysis

+### Choosing Number of Clusters

+### Choosing Components

+### Results

+## Kmeans Clustering